realworldocaml/book/en/09-functors-draft.md

   you want to mock up parts of your system for testing and simulation purposes.
 * _Auto-extension of modules_.
 Sometimes, there is some functionality
-  that you want to build in a standard way for many different types, based on a core piece of type-specific logic.
+  that you want to build in a standard way for different types, in each case based on a some piece of type-specific logic.
 For example, you might want to add a slew of comparison operators derived from a base comparison function.
 To do this by hand would require a lot of repetitive code for each type, but functors let you write this logic just once and apply it to many different types.
 * _Instantiating modules with state_.
 Modules can contain mutable
   state, and that means that you'll occasionally want to have multiple instantiations of a particular module, each with its own separate